When In Doubt, Stick To Your Creative Vision

 And then there are the practical layers: keeping the schedule, checking the light, losing time in places you didn’t expect to, running for extra batteries—or sandwiches.

 Production wouldn’t be complete without its surprises.
-We were blessed to experience some extraordinary ones: our Producer Cameron Russell raised $4000 for our trip expenses, working with the humble and talented BAFTA-winning Sound Operator Chris Duesterdiek; meeting Oscar-winning Set Designer Jim Erickson in front of a hardware store; and celebrating with a wrap party where conversations drifted toward The Artist’s Way, TV shows free from violence, and cuddly chickens.
+We were blessed to experience some extraordinary ones: our Producer Cameron Russell from Common Ground Media raised the money needed for our trip and production expenses, I had the pleasure of working with the humble and talented BAFTA-winning Sound Operator Chris Duesterdiek, and then we met Oscar-winning Set Designer Jim Erickson in front of a hardware store.

 And, it helps to keep a bit of chocolate in your pocket.
 Just in case a character (or the director) needs a little motivation.